At Spears Abacus, we take a straightforward approach to building lasting wealth. Our process

 Bob received a BA from Amherst College in 1979.

 Alina joined Spears Abacus in 2016 as a Marketing Associate.
-Her role includes implementing new financial planning tools, tracking client data and client reporting.
+Her role includes working with clients on financial planning, tracking client data and client reporting.

 Alina received a BA from St. Lawrence University in 2011.